emma-wilson/SummerSchool23/Day2/README.md

 3. crowdsourced
 4. ChatGPT (zero-shot and dictionary assisted)

-Justin found that the dictionary-assisted ChatGPT approach performed similarly to the dictionary approach.
+Justin found that the dictionary-assisted ChatGPT approach seemed to perform similarly to the dictionary approach.
+However, ChatGPT did hallucinate and was possibly unreliable.